NLnetLabs/cascade/doc/manual/source/quick-start.rst

            # ... the other ListenDatagram/ListenStream settings

-        After editing the ``cascaded.socket`` file, you need to issue this command to instruct systemd to pick up the changes:
+        After editing the ``cascaded.socket`` file, you need to issue this command for systemd to pick up the changes:

         .. code-block:: bash